 We are a clinical stage biopharmaceutical company focused on the development and commercialization of novel targeted therapeutics for cancer, wet age-related macular degeneration, or wet AMD, and fibrotic diseases.
 We are a leader in the field of endoglin biology and are using our expertise to develop antibodies that bind to the endoglin receptor.
 Endoglin is essential to angiogenesis, the process of new blood vessel formation, and a key contributor to the development of fibrosis, or tissue scarring.
 Our lead product candidate, TRC105, is an endoglin antibody that is being developed for the treatment of multiple solid tumor types in combination with inhibitors of the vascular endothelial growth factor, or VEGF, pathway.
 The VEGF pathway regulates vascular development in the embryo, or vasculogenesis, and angiogenesis.
-TRC105 has been studied in seven completed Phase 2 clinical trials and three completed Phase 1 clinical trials, and is currently being dosed in five Phase 2 clinical trials.
-Interim data from these trials have shown encouraging rates of durable complete responses in angiosarcoma and choriocarcinoma, orphan drug indications that highly express endoglin, and we expect to initiate a Phase 3 trial in angiosarcoma and a multicenter Phase 2 trial in gestational trophoblastic neoplasia, or GTN, that includes choriocarcinoma and could be registration enabling, in 2016.
-Furthermore, we expect to pline data in four of these ongoing Phase 2 clinical trials by the end of 2016 and, if results are positive, we expect to initiate additional Phase 3 clinical trials for one or more indications of soft tissue sarcoma, renal cell carcinoma, glioblastoma and hepatocellular carcinoma.
+TRC105 has been studied in seven completed Phase 2 clinical trials and three completed Phase 1 clinical trials, and is currently being dosed in six Phase 2 clinical trials.
+Interim data from these trials have shown encouraging rates of durable complete responses in angiosarcoma and choriocarcinoma, indications that highly express endoglin, and we expect to initiate a Phase 3 trial in angiosarcoma and a multicenter Phase 2 trial in gestational trophoblastic neoplasia, or GTN, that includes choriocarcinoma and could be registration enabling, in 2016.
+Furthermore, we expect topline data from a randomized trial in glioblastoma in 2016 and a randomized trial in renal cell carcinoma in the first half of 2017.
+Updated Phase 2 data in hepatocellular carcinoma from an NCI sponsored trial are expected later this year and top-line data from a TRACON sponsored trial in hepatocellular carcinoma are expected in 2017.
+If results are positive, we expect to initiate additional Phase 3 clinical trials for one or more indications of renal cell carcinoma, glioblastoma and hepatocellular carcinoma.